vault-thirteen/MakeVideoSnapshot/ReadMe.md

     * Or use the provided `get-zlib.bat` script.

-* Build the project using `Visual Studio` directly or via `CLion`.
+* All "get" scripts can be started with a single helper script.
-  Why ?
-There are many reasons.
-The first one is because `MinGW` is not able to
+    * Use the provided `get-all.bat` script.

-  properly read object files (`.obj`) built for `Microsoft Windows` systems.
+* Build the project using `Visual Studio` or via `CLion`.

 * Versions of dependencies are described in [Version & Dependency](#section_6) section.